pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -h, --help  Show this message and exit.

     Commands:
-      associators   Get the associated classes for the CLASSNAME. delete        Delete the class defined by CLASSNAME. enumerate     Enumerate classes from the WBEMServer.
+      associators   Get the associated classes for CLASSNAME. delete        Delete a single class.
+      enumerate     Enumerate classes from the WBEMServer.
-      find          Find all classes that match CLASSNAME-regex... get           Get and display a single CIM class. invokemethod  Invoke the class method named methodname. references    Get the reference classes for the CLASSNAME. tree          Display CIM class inheritance hierarchy tree.
+      find          Find all classes that match CLASSNAME-REGEX. get           Get and display a single CIM class. invokemethod  Invoke the class method named methodname. references    Get the reference classes for CLASSNAME. tree          Display CIM class inheritance hierarchy tree.